kiramclean/notes/talks/software_for_the_internet.md

 ^ Erlang is super fast at string IO.
 Plus it doesn't render a separate copy of each web page in memory for each client, it contructs pointers to the same pieces of (immutable) memory across requests.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 ## _2._ Caching

-^ So, caching for performance reasons or to reduce the load on our server is unecessary, but most web apps still need some sort of latency cache.
+^ - So, caching for performance reasons or to reduce the load on our server is unecessary, but most web apps still need some sort of latency cache.

-^ e.g. For expensive calculations, rate limited API requests
+^ - e.g. For expensive calculations, rate limited API requests

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---